"We do not appreciate being experimented on": Developer and Researcher Views on the Ethics of Experiments on Open-Source Projects: Discussion and Recommendations

 A recurring problem is recruiting projects and developers to participate in research \cite{cho99,baltes16}.
 Ideally this should be based on an opt-in mechanism to avoid spamming, but such a mechanism does not exist.
 The suggestion by Wagner et al.\ that over 30,000 invitations should be sent to obtain 400 respondents for a survey seems excessive; with such a low response rate they probably have a strong selection bias which invalidates the statistical assumptions.
 And such a large number of invitations implies that they are sent over some period of time.
 This can be used to reduce the spamming in two ways.
 First, if the response rate is found to be very low, this implies that a wide gap exists between what the researchers are interested in and think is important and what invitees care about.
 Asking them about things they don't care about makes it spam.
 So if the response rate is too low the survey should be stopped.
 Second, researchers should analyze the results as they are collected, and discontinue data collection as soon as they appear to stabilize enough for their needs.
+In addition, snowballing can be encouraged: if participants agree to forward the invitation to their contacts, this reflects an expectation that they will be interested.
+Another idea is that informing invitees of how their email was obtained would be courteous.
+Finally, one respondent suggested that invitations should be posted to development mailing list rather than approaching the developers directly, which would be more in line with open source development culture.

 \hide{ 1) using available data; privacy, confidentiality 2) sending surveys = asking for data in peoples heads; inconvenience 3) performing experiments = asking for help to generate new data; effort use snowballing to reduce spam and as evidence for interest need to convince of scientific value }